Michael Asamoah-Boaheng

 Jacob Hutton

-Jacob is a PhD Candidate in the Experimental Medicine Program at UBC Faculty of Medicine and a graduate research assistant with Canadians Saving Arrest Victims Everywhere (CanSAVE).
-In addition to his graduate work, Jacob is a paramedic with BC Emergency Health Services.
+Jacob has a PhD Experimental Medicine from the University of British Columbia, with a focus on prehospital resuscitation science, including large-scale analyses of EMS data, randomized trial design, and predictive modeling.
+He is Postdoctoral Fellow at BC RESURECT and Canadians Saving Arrest Victims Everywhere (CanSAVE).
 His current research efforts within CanSAVE include leveraging cardiac arrest data to conduct epidemiological modelling for projects related to early detection and intervention for cardiac arrest using wearable and non-wearable sensors.
+He also leads multiple observational and prospective studies in OHCA, including trials of wearable monitoring technologies in palliative and MAiD populations.
 His broad research interests involve applying real-world and non-traditional sources of data to emergency response systems to increase the early recognition and prediction of acute health emergencies.
+In addition to his fellowship, Jacob is a paramedic with BC Emergency Health Services.
 Outside of this work, Jacob can be found skiing, running, or mountain biking in the coast mountains surrounding Vancouver.

 Mahsa Khalili